 (Editor's note: New information will be added to this page as needed.
 Please bookmark and revisit for the latest updates.)

-Fares on Link light rail and Sounder commuter rail will resume June 1 as our region starts to get moving again.
+Fares on Link light rail and Sounder commuter rail will resume June 1 as our region starts to move toward recovery.

 In response to the economic impact of COVID-19, Sound Transit will offer temporarily reduced Recovery Fares.
-The fare of $1 on Link and $2 on Sounder will be available from ticket vending machines through June 30.
+The fare of $1 on Link and $2 on Sounder will be available from ticket vending machines through the end of June.

 In addition to ticket vending machines, Recovery Fare tickets will be available on a contact-free basis through the Transit GO Ticket app.